Document List

 2. Select from the Dataset:

-Select the designed activity on the canvas, and then, from the left-hand side panel, choose an activity from the dataset to map it.
+Select the designed activity on the canvas, and then, from the right-hand side panel, choose an activity from the dataset to map it.
 This establishes the connection seamlessly.

 Data Flow Through